ingo/ingo.github.io/_recipes/aebleskivers.md

 author: Traditional Danish Recipe
 category: Breakfasts
 description: A traditional Danish breakfast or dessert consisting of spherical pancake puffs, made in a special pan to create their distinctive shape.
-The puffs are filled with jam, fruit, or other sweet fillings, then dusted with powdered sugar.
-Light yet satisfying, they're perfect with maple syrup.
 image: aebleskivers.jpg
 size: 4 servings
 time: 30 minutes
 title: Aebleskivers
 ---

+The puffs are filled with jam, fruit, or other sweet fillings, then dusted with powdered sugar.
+Light, yet satisfying, they're perfect with maple syrup.

 ### Ingredients

 * `2` eggs